Success! TRAVEL24 has been applied to your cart.

 And while a cure for seborrheic dermatitis has yet to be concocted, there is a wide range of home remedies, such as MCT oil, sea salt, and apple cider vinegar, that people have trialed and tested in their search for relief.

-Upon hearing their success stories, you may have considered utilizing apple cider vinegar to combat dandruff or treat eczema symptoms.
-This article will discuss the benefits and risks of using topical apple cider vinegar in treating seborrheic dermatitis and dandruff.
+Upon hearing their success stories, you may have considered utilizing apple cider vinegar to combat dandruff or reduce eczema symptoms.
+This article will discuss the benefits and risks of using topical apple cider vinegar in managing seborrheic dermatitis and dandruff.

 What Does Seborrheic Dermatitis & Dandruff Look Like?